 Abstract-We present a unified framework for grasp planning and in-hand grasp adaptation using visual, tactile and proprioceptive feedback.
-The main objective of the proposed framework is to enable fingertip grasping and address problems of changed weight of the object, slippage and external disturbances.
-For this purpose, we introduce Hierarchical Fingertip Space (HFTS) concept as a representation enabling optimization for efficient grasp synthesis.
+The main objective of the proposed framework is to enable fingertip grasping by addressing problems of changed weight of the object, slippage and external disturbances.
+For this purpose, we introduce the Hierarchical Fingertip Space (HFTS) as a representation enabling optimization for both efficient grasp synthesis and online finger gaiting.
 Grasp synthesis is followed by a grasp adaptation step that consists of both grasp force adaptation through impedance control and regrasping/finger gaiting when the former is not sufficient.
 Experimental evaluation is conducted on an Allegro hand mounted on a Kuka LWR arm.